sarat9/awesome-ai-saas/README.md

 - [Astria.ai](https://www.astria.ai/) - Tailor-made AI image generation.
 - [Nightcafe Studio](https://creator.nightcafe.studio/) - Create artworks in seconds using the power of Artificial Intelligence.
 - [Craiyon](https://www.craiyon.com/) - Formerly DALL·E mini, Craiyon is an AI model that can draw images from any text prompt!
+- [Imgcreator AI](https://imgcreator.ai/) - Text to image, image to image & chatGPT powered AI designer.
+Upload a photo of your space,let AI remodel your dream room in seconds

 ## Agent Based
 - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) - An automated tool for code summarization and completion using GPT models.